 - Transportation to and from the field

-- Food, “housing,” and other support expenses in the field
+- Food, “housing,” and other expenses for field logistics

 - Education and outreach programs